gitlabhq/gitlabhq/doc/integration/jenkins.md

 through the GitLab API.
 This user will need to be a global Admin or added as a member to each Group/Project.
 Developer permission is required for reporting build status.
-This is because a successful build status can trigger a merge when 'Merge when build succeeds' feature is used.
+This is because a successful build status can trigger a merge when 'Merge when pipeline succeeds' feature is used.
 Some features of the GitLab Plugin may require additional privileges.
 For example, there is an option to accept a merge request if the build is successful.
 Using this feature would require developer, master or owner-level permission.